iHost-Open-Source-Project/hassio-ihost-addon/hassio-ihost-silabs-multiprotocol/DOCS.md

 ## How to use

-The add-on needs a Silicon Labs based wireless module accessible through a serial port (like ZBDongle-E or most USB based wireless adapters).
+The add-on needs a Silicon Labs based wireless module accessible through a serial port (like ZBDongle-E,iHost MG21 chip or most USB based wireless adapters).

 Once the firmware is loaded follow the following steps: